emlearn/emlearn-micropython/docs/developing.md

 #### Prerequisites

+These instructions have been tested on Linux.
+They might also work on Mac OS.
+For Windows, I recommend using Windows Subsystem for Linux (WSL2).

 You will need to have **Python 3.10+ or later** already installed.

 We assume that **micropython** git repository available.